Pharmacoepi-Data-Collaborative/home/HOW_TO_CONTRIBUTE.md

 You are encouraged to review the material as we collaboratively develop them and get involved where you can.

-Please open a GitHub issue to suggest a new topic, contribute code, or let us know about errors/bugs.
+Please open a GitHub issue to suggest a new topic, contribute code/resources, or let us know about errors/bugs.

 🛠 I am ready to contribute
 ---

 - For open tasks in this repository, please see the [Issues section](../../issues).
-- Raise mistakes, errors or missing information on this repository by opening a [Pull Request](../../pulls)
+-   Start work on a contribution that is already listed as an issue or something you’ve already discussed by opening a [Pull Request](../../pulls)
   - Read details on [how to open a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)
-  - Submit trivial fixes (for example, a typo, a broken link or an obvious error)
-  - Start work on a contribution that is already listed as an issue or something you’ve already discussed
   - A Pull Request doesn’t have to represent finished work.
 It’s usually better to open a Pull Request early on, so others can watch or give feedback on your progress.
 Just mark it as a “WIP” (Work in Progress) in the subject line.
-You can always add more commits later.
+You can always add more commits later
+- Raise mistakes, errors or missing information on this repository by opening a [Pull Request](../../pulls)
+  - Submit trivial fixes (for example, a typo, a broken link or an obvious error)
+- Raise a new issue to suggest a contribution not already listed
-  - If you would like to submit code lists, statistical code, or any learning materials but are not confident with the above methods, please reach out to **Annie Jeffery by emailing [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk)**.
+- If you would like to submit code lists, data management code, statistical code, or any learning materials but are not confident with the above methods, please reach out to **Annie Jeffery by emailing [annie.jeffery.09@ucl.ac.uk](mailto:annie.jeffery.09@ucl.ac.uk)**.

 📫 Contact
 ---